jkordani/javad-tool/README.txt

 javad-parse-vg-message takes a generic message and assumes its a geodetic velocity message, and parses it further, overwriting the input message object's data field with the appropriate values.

 TODO.
-Implement DTP client and server for fetching files and pushing firmware provide convenience functions for consuming opus email and prepping commands for setting the apc and reference point for the reciever
+provide convenience functions for consuming opus email in order to prep commands for setting the apc and reference point for the reciever. make an application on top of all of this, make it more user friendly?  socket times out due to inactivity, and spurious output must be manually cleared.